Make sure this part fits

 Genuine Ford Part E7TZ-1216-A, the Right Choice

-Your vehicle deserves only genuine OEM Ford parts and accessories.
-To ensure reliability, purchase Ford part # E7TZ-1216-A Cone And Roller - Bearing with base parts number 1216.
+To ensure reliability, purchase Ford part # E7TZ-1216-A Cone And Roller - Bearing.
 It is sometimes referred to as Ford Wheel Bearing.
-Our Ford parts and accessories are expedited directly from authorized Ford dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Ford parts are the best for restoring your vehicle to factory condition performance.
+In terms of quality and longevity, OEM parts are top-tier.
+This is because they are made according to Ford's demanding factory specifications and go through strict quality control.
 This part fits specific Ford E-150, Escort, Mustang models.
 It fits Lincoln Continental, Mark VI, Mark VII.
 It also fits Mercury Bobcat, Capri, Cougar.

 Why choose Ford Parts Giant